Prescott throws 5 TD passes in Cowboys' romp over Eagles

 AP Sports Writer

-PHILADELPHIA (AP) — Dak Prescot ran into Dallas’ locker room with a message for any NFC team he’ll play next week in the playoffs.
+PHILADELPHIA (AP) — Dak Prescott ran into Dallas’ locker room with a message for any NFC team he’ll play next week in the playoffs.

 “The real (stuff) starts,” he said.